FOSSRIT/fossrit.github.io/README.md

 It is intentionally a simple website and communicates essential information.
 The website accomplishes the following objectives:

-* Communicating when FOSS Hours meet are
+* Communicating when and where FOSS Hours are held
 * How to become involved with the group
 * Platforms / tools for communicating with the group